Kolmogorov-Loveland betting strategies lose the Betting game on open sets

-The game cannot go on forever as after the $n/d$-th set was chosen there would be some set of positions that is entirely restricted by all of the leaf-restrictions, implying that the Gambler cannot increase earning on the modulo set chosen in the ${n/d+1}$-th turn and the Chooser certainly wins the game.
-Since $I_1$ was chosen large enough, and all of the $I_1\supseteq I_2\supseteq\dots\supseteq I_{n/d+1}$ are large compared to the module $m$, all of the chosen modulo sets have measure approximately $1/m$.
+The game cannot go on forever as after the $(n/d)$th set was chosen there would be some set of positions that is entirely restricted by all of the leaf-restrictions, implying that the Gambler cannot increase earning on the modulo set chosen in the $(n/d+1)$st turn and the Chooser certainly wins the game.
+Since $I_1$ was chosen large enough, and all of the $I_1\supseteq I_2\supseteq\dots\supseteq I_{n/d+1}$ are large compared to the modulus $m$, all of the chosen modulo sets have measure approximately $1/m$.
 Since $m$ was chosen large enough the total size of the chosen sets is smaller than $2^{-k}$ (the bound given by the size parameter $k$).

-We now give a formal definition of the Modulo Chooser. \begin{definition} We define a strategy for the Chooser in the Betting Game on open sets against conservative Gamblers, we'll call this strategy \textit{the Modulo Chooser}.
+We now give a formal definition of the Modulo Chooser. \begin{definition} We define a strategy for the Chooser in the Betting Game on open sets against conservative Gamblers called \textit{the Modulo Chooser}.

-Let the capital parameter be $H=\{h_1,h_2,\dots\}$, with $h_i=2^{i+8}$, and let $k$ be the size parameter.
+Let the capital parameter be $H=\{h_1,h_2,\dots\}$, with $h_i=2^{i+5}$, and let $k$ be the size parameter.